Cost of Living Support

 If you need help with the cost of living, these resources may be helpful.

 Financial support, help with debt, grants and benefits: Your bank or building society may be able to offer support: this article explains the actions banks are taking and will be updated as more information is available.
 Turn2Us is a national charity providing practical help to people who are struggling financially, by helping people access benefits, charitable grants and other support.
 The Money Advice Trust is a national charity, helping people across the UK to tackle their debts and manage their money with confidence.
 StepChange Debt Charity offers free, confidential and expert debt advice and money guidance.
-Help with calculating benefits can be found at Age UK and Citizens Advice
+Help with calculating benefits can be found at Age UK and Citizens Advice.

 Energy saving advice and support with paying energy bills: The Energy Saving Trust offers advice on how to reduce fuel bills.
 The NEA Action for Warm Homes and the Centre for Sustainable Energy offer advice if you are struggling with your energy bills.
 Citizens Advice can advise on grants and benefits to help you pay your energy bills.
-The Money Saving Boiler Challengeoffers a step-by-step guide to turning down your boiler to save money and reduce carbon emissions.
+The Money Saving Boiler Challenge offers a step-by-step guide to turning down your boiler to save money and reduce carbon emissions.

 Cambridgeshire Home Energy Support Service Plus (CHESS+), a project being delivered by environmental charity PECT in partnership with Cambridgeshire ACRE, is supporting residents in the districts of Fenland, Huntingdonshire, East Cambridgeshire, and Cambridge City with free energy advice and support.
 If you would like to find out more about the service and discuss your situation, you can freephone on 0800 8021773 or email energyadvice@pect.org.uk.

 Action on Energy Cambridgeshire is a partnership between Cambridgeshire County Council, Cambridge City Council, East Cambridgeshire District Council, Fenland District Council, Huntingdonshire District Council and South Cambridgeshire District Council.
 They provide communities with advice on how to maximise the energy efficiency of their homes, save money on their energy bills and cut their carbon emissions.
 Advice includes information on the energy efficiency measures available, practical guidance, funding opportunities and support to find an installer.
+Action On Energy has been awarded funding under the Home Upgrade Grant Phase 2 (HUG2) scheme, a government-backed scheme running from April 2023 to March 2025 to provide energy efficiency measures and low-carbon heating for low-income households.

 Food: The Trussell Trust and the Independent Food Aid Network can help you find a food bank near to you.
-Family Action and Love Food Hate Waste offer advice on how to reduce food waste.
+Love Food Hate Waste offer advice on how to reduce food waste.
 Fareshare gives details of organisations offering food support to individuals and families.
 The BHF offers advice on eating healthily on a budget, and Cooking on a Bootstrapoffers a range of low-budget recipes.
 FoodCycle offers free meals in Cambridge and Peterborough.

-For general information and support try Citizens Advice
+For general information and support try Citizens Advice.

 Grants for individuals and families

-Warm Hubs
+Warm Spaces

 Support where you live